Open Internet

 As the National Regulatory Authority (NRA) supervising the electronic communications market, EETT monitors the compliance of providers with the Regulation and cooperates with other competent authorities (e.g. Hellenic Data Protection Authority, Hellenic Consumers’ Ombudsman).
 In general, it promotes continued availability of non-discriminatory Internet access services at levels of quality that reflect advances in technology.

-EETT has issued the National Open Internet Regulation (EETT Decision No. 876/007Β/17-12-2018, as amended by EETT Decisions No. 909/002/30-09-2019 and No. 946/017/13-07-2020) which specifies and clarifies specific issues of the EU Regulation.
+EETT has issued the National Open Internet Regulation (available in greek) which specifies and clarifies specific issues of the EU Regulation.
+The current legal framework is given by EETT Decision No. 1097/4Β/15-1-2024, which replaced the previous EETT Decision No. 876/007Β/17-12-2018.